tav/gitfund/mvp/app/page/gitfund.md

 This [MVP][mvp] runs on Python App Engine.
 The actual version will run using a minimal services framework with most of the code written in Go, and Rust used for some things like [syntax highlighting][syntect].

 While the app as a whole will not be of much use to anyone besides us and our users, a lot of the code should prove useful to others, e.g. integrating with Stripe Connect, tools for handling taxes, compliance, &c.

-#### What will happen if you don't raise your target?

-Hopefully there will be enough interest in supporting the open source ecosystem for us to raise our target.

-But if by the end of the year we still haven't reached it, then, depending on the amount raised and our costs (especially with regards to legals and compliance), we will either:

-* Continue with the project — albeit delivering it at a slightly slower pace than expected.

-* Put the project on hold and cancel any further payments from our supporters.
-In which case, we will of course leave all of the GitFund code we'd developed till then as open source.

 [adsense]: https://www.google.co.uk/adsense/start/how-it-works/
 [asciicasts]: https://asciinema.org/